5 Great DIY Treatments For Improving Relaxed Hair

 2. Mix together the oils you want to use

-There isn’t a specific formula I used but doing one teaspoon of each oil with the exception of the essential oil should only be a few drops is a good starting point.
+There isn’t a specific formula I used but doing one teaspoon of each oil with the exception of the essential oil, which should only be a few drops is a good starting point.
 From there you can customize the measurements based on your hair length and density.

 3. Heat up the oils